Calvin Murphy: Professional career

 Murphy was one of the best free-throw shooters in league history, setting NBA records for most consecutive free throws made and for the highest free throw percentage in a single season (1980–1981), though both records have since been broken.
 He set many other records within the Rockets organization, including that of all-time leading scorer until that record was broken in 1994 by Hakeem Olajuwon.
 Despite being among the shortest players in the league, Murphy was considered to be an "enforcer" due to his physical playing style and willingness to confront other players for hard fouls.
 Murphy was inducted into the Basketball Hall of Fame in 1993.

-Post-NBA life
+Post-playing career

 After retirement, Murphy continued to work for the Rockets organization in numerous roles, mainly as television analyst for Rockets games.
-He is currently the halftime and post-game analyst for local Rockets broadcasts on AT&T SportsNet.
+He is currently the halftime and post-game analyst for local Rockets broadcasts on Space City Home Network.

 In 2004, he faced trial in Houston for sexually abusing five of his daughters.
 He was acquitted of these charges in December of that year.

 He hosted The Calvin Murphy Show on ESPN Radio's Houston affiliate from 2007 until its cancellation in January 2010.